rachelgould/next-amplify-cognito/README.md

 Then, edit `next.config.js.example` and remove the `.example`.

-First, run the development server:
+Then, run the development server:

 ```bash
 npm run dev